 DW are very nice and would probably be my second choice due to price.
 Japan makes good drums, They did they're homework and have upped the game in a lot of markets ( guitars & drums ) and many other markets ( cars etc ) My favorite here are Yamaha recording however for the money...Tama superstars are as close to Gretsch as you can ...more

-With this I was just surprise, I have to admit that I'm not a fan from anything made in China but when I heard the Mapex Saturn from my drum teacher I say holly molly this is a rock sound, it sound exactly like 90's Rock like pearl jam or collective soul or even green day ( I know they use differents brands, but the mapex sound remain me that) even that Orion use to be the Top of the line I chose to buy an Saturn because the sound was just incredible, the construction is good as well spetially for a china made drum, I love my Saturn great drum at affordable price
+With this, I have to admit that I was just surprised.
+I'm not a fan of anything made in China, but when I heard the Mapex Saturn from my drum teacher, I said, "holy moly, this is a rock sound!"
+It sounds exactly like 90's rock, such as Pearl Jam, Collective Soul, or even Green Day (I know they use different brands, but the Mapex sound reminds me of that).
+Even though Orion used to be the top-of-the-line, I chose to buy a Saturn because the sound was just incredible.
+The construction is good as well, especially for a China-made drum.
+I love my Saturn; it's a great drum at an affordable price.

 These drums are some of the best drums money can buy.
 Yes there made in China, but the quality is excellent.
 Their finishes are excellent and beautiful as well.
 Sound' with a walnut maple shell is unbelievable for the price and they cut wonderful with a deep rich tone' that's unique to Mapex.
 If you want to not spend 4000 on a kit and get a kit that can stand up against DW Ludwig, Tama.save yourself tons of money' and get these drums, your wallet will greatly thank you.